 With help from Greater Boston Legal Services, Chandan received a special VAWA visa and upon the advice of Saheli’s Domestic Violence Advocate, found employment at a local hospital.
 In time she secured public housing.
 Now living independently, and with her experience in health care and some knowledge of computers.
 She is currently in the process of brushing up her software skills and building up the mental fortitude to start a job in the hospital industry.
 Chandan is in the fortunate position of being able to choose from several jobs that a local hospital offers.

 Each year, significant numbers of South Asian women are abandoned overseas by their spouses

 “I felt completely helpless.”
 Varsha’s Story

-After overcoming many obstacles, Varsha was able to return to her home in Massachusetts, US, only to find that the apartment was locked.
-She called 911 and with the help of the local police, Varsha was put in touch with Saheli Boston.
-Saheli obtained free temporary housing from an Indian motel owner in her local area.
-During this time, trained Saheli counselors worked with Varsha to regain her life and her confidence.
+After overcoming many obstacles, Varsha traveled back to her previous home in Massachusetts, USA, only to find that their apartment was locked.
+She called 911 and the local police, put Varsha in touch with Saheli of Burlington.
+Saheli helped Varsha obtain free temporary housing at a South Asian motel and Saheli counselors supported Varsha to regain her confidence, safety and security.

 Arranged marriages can place young women in dangerous situations.
 Parents often marry daughters off without careful consideration of the character of the man they choose

 “I didn’t think I’d be able to survive on my own.” – Fatima’s Story

 Fatima’s husband was physically and sexually abusive, unfaithful, and used family finances to control and abuse his wife.
 Like many women who seek help from Saheli, Fatima suffered physical and emotional abuse when she married a man who was a virtual stranger.
 In deep misery and isolation, Fatima called the Saheli helpline at 1-866-4SAHELI and used the website to contact advocates who counseled her —